Project Context

 At The Home Depot, I was involved in A/B testing initiatives aimed at optimizing user experience and increasing conversion rates.
 These tests focused on content changes, form layouts, or pricing changes, with the goal of identifying user behavior patterns and making data-driven improvements.

-The strategy centered around developing test hypotheses based on user behavior insights and business goals.
-Working closely with the content, research, and product teams, I helped run A/B tests, ensuring that we tested only one variable at a time to isolate effects.
+The goal was centered around developing test hypotheses based on user behavior insights and business goals.
+Working closely with the content, research, and product teams, I helped run A/B tests, ensuring that we tested only one variable at a time.
 After gathering data, I analyzed the performance metrics and provided recommendations for future optimizations.

 Design Solution